Codeception/Codeception/docs/modules/Db.md

 ### seeInDatabase

-Checks if a row with given column values exists.
+Asserts that a row with the given column values exists.
 Provide table name and column values.

 Example: